 A domain is a collective group of required/optional items that are related by topic.
 You may

 think of them as pillars or learning outcomes.
 Once your path is created, you'll need to create domains to assign to that path.
 Click the Paths dropdown menu and select Domains.
 The full process for creating domains and assigning them to a path is outlined here.

 Items are at the core of your path.
 These are the required/optional activities that users

 complete to receive credit.
 There are three item types: organization membership, event

 attendance, and self-reported experiences.
-When you set up your items, you can also determine the criteria for a certain item to be completed, you can group your items, and you can create item categories to help your users better search for path items across your site.
+When you set up your items, you can also determine the criteria for a certain item to be completed as well as group your items.

 Adding users to a path

 Once your path has been created and built out, your next step is to get users added to that path!
 A student or user cannot opt in to join a path - they must be placed in one by an administrator.
 Add users to your path by clicking the Participants tab within the path.
 Read more about this process here.